pkill37/fix-spotify-icon/README.md

 # fix-spotify-icon [![Build Status](https://travis-ci.org/faviouz/fix-spotify-icon.svg?branch=master)](https://travis-ci.org/faviouz/fix-spotify-icon)

-> Shell script to fix the Spotify icon in Ubuntu 14.04
+> Shell script to fix the Spotify icon in Ubuntu.

 ![](http://i.imgur.com/14iOPw7.png)

-Since Ubuntu 14.04, Spotify uses a low resolution icon in the system tray.
+Spotify uses a green icon in the system tray, which is not in accordance with the standard system tray icons.
 You can [replace the icon manually](http://askubuntu.com/questions/449392/how-to-fix-fuzzy-spotify-icon-in-the-icon-tray).
 But the icon is overwritten whenever Spotify updates.
 In other words, you have to fix the icon every time Spotify is updated.
-This script minimizes the pain with a simple one-line command.
+This shell script minimizes the pain with a simple one-line command.

 ## Installation